vedderb/vesc_pkg/tnt/README.md

   * Changed the default high current setting to 40 battery amps from 30.
   * Changed the default pitch tune to work with a lower Mahoney kp (recommended 1 to 1.5)
   * Changed the step size for pitch current and angle parameters to be smaller for easier tuning adjustment
-  * Changed the default low pass and Kalman filter for pitch to 35
+  * Changed the default low pass filter for pitch to 35
+  * Disabled the kalman filter for pitch by default
   * Reduced default high current foc tone volume to 5 V
   * Increased default stability ramp rate up to 100 %/s from 25 %/s